 Add the following lines to

-If you need further help, ask another developer at the facility how to configure the corkscrew option.
+If you need further help, ask another developer at the facility how to configure ssh.

 See Building with CMake for information about building Mantid.

 It is very convenient to be able to access the data archive directly.
 At ISIS, this is automatically done on the Windows machines, however OSX and Linux require some extra setup.

 This should prompt you for federal ID clrc.… and password